Gotthard railway: North of Arth-Goldau

 The Zug branch of the Gotthard railway commences in the city of Zug.
-It makes a junction, in Zug station, with the line to Zürich via Thalwil.
+It joins at Zug with the line to Zürich via Thalwil.
 The line then follows the east shore of the Lake of Zug to reach Arth-Goldau.

-Arth-Goldau - Erstfeld
+Arth-Goldau–Erstfeld

 From Arth-Goldau, the line then follows the Lauerzer See and passes Schwyz, the capital of the canton of Schwyz, at an altitude of 455 m.
-From Brunnen to Flüelen, the line follows the Lake Lucerne (that part of it is also referred to as Urnersee).
+From Brunnen to Flüelen, the line follows Lake Lucerne (that part of it is also referred to as Urnersee).
 In that section, the Axen, the two tracks follow two different routes mainly in tunnel because the second track was built later (up to 1943) and on a straighter route through longer tunnels.

 At Flüelen station, the railway makes a connection with the steamer services on Lake Lucerne.
 Steamers operate a shorter, in distance, but longer, in time, service to the city of Lucerne, serving many other towns and villages along the lake shore.
 The Gotthard Panorama Express uses this interchange to provide its tourist oriented boat and rail service between Lucerne and Lugano.

 Erstfeld, at an altitude of 472 m, is reached via Altdorf.
-The depot at Erstfeld station houses rolling stock needed for the Gotthard route, i.e. for banking service.
-A Ce 6/8 "crocodile" serves as a memorial for the legendary Gotthard locomotives.
+The depot at Erstfeld houses rolling stock needed for banking service on the Gotthard route.
+A Ce 6/8 "Crocodile" serves as a memorial for the legendary Gotthard locomotives.

-Northern ramp, Erstfeld - Göschenen
+Northern ramp, Erstfeld–Göschenen

 For the whole of the northern ramp from Erstfeld to Göschenen, the line follows the valley of the Reuss.
-The track now gets steeper with a gradient of up to 27 ‰.
+The track now gets steeper with a gradient of up to 2‰.
 After Amsteg the line passes the Chärstelenbach Bridge and changes the side of the valley over the Intschireuss Bridge, which is, with its 77 m, the highest bridge in the SBB network.

 After Gurtnellen, at an altitude of 738 m, the first of several tunneled railway spirals is encountered; their purpose is mainly to gain height where no space is available.
 Two of them form the double loop of Wassen, at an altitude of 928 m, which allows the famous church of Wassen to be seen three times from different perspectives, first from below and the last time from 200 m above.
 The line passes over the Reuss twice, and the Meienreuss three times in this section.

-After a 1570 m tunnel, the line reaches Göschenen station, at an altitude of 1106 m.
+After a 1570 m tunnel, the line reaches Göschenen, at an altitude of 1106 m.
 Here the Gotthard line meets the Schöllenenbahn, a metre gauge rack operated branch of the Matterhorn Gotthard Bahn that ascends to Andermatt, where connections can be made over the Oberalppass to Chur or through the Furka Base Tunnel to Brig.